 What If Your HIV Test Result Is Negative?

-A negative result doesn't necessarily mean that you don't have HIV.
+If your HIV test result is negative, it doesn't necessarily mean you don't have HIV.
 That's because of the window period—the time between when a person gets HIV and when a test can accurately detect it.
-The window period varies from person to person and is also different depending upon the type of HIV test.
+The window period varies from person to person and depends on the type of HIV test you take.

 No. Your HIV test result reveals only your HIV status.

-HIV is not necessarily transmitted every time you have sex.
-Therefore, taking an HIV test is not a way to find out if your partner is infected.
+HIV is not necessarily transmitted every time you have sex or share needles, syringes, or other drug injection equipment.
+And the risk of getting HIV varies depending on the type of exposure or behavior.
+Therefore, taking an HIV test is not a way to find out if your partner has HIV.

 It's important to be open with your partner(s) and ask them to tell you their HIV status.
-But keep in mind that your partner(s) may not know or may be wrong about their status, and some may not tell you if they have HIV even if they know they're infected.
+But keep in mind that your partner(s) may not know or may be wrong about their status, and some may not tell you if they have HIV even if they are aware of their status.
 Consider getting tested together so you can both know your HIV status and take steps to keep yourselves healthy.

 If you have health insurance, your insurer is required to cover some medicines used to treat HIV.
-If you don’t have health insurance, or you need help because your insurance doesn’t pay for the treatment you need, there are Federal resources that may help you.
+If you don’t have health insurance or you need help because your insurance doesn’t pay for the treatment you need, there are state, federal, and private resources that may help you.

 Receiving a diagnosis of HIV can be a life-changing event.
 People can feel many emotions—sadness, hopelessness, and even anger.
-Allied health care providers and social service providers, often available at your health care provider's office, will have the tools to help you work through the early stages of your diagnosis and begin to manage your HIV.
+Allied health care providers and social service providers can help you work through the early stages of your diagnosis and begin to manage your HIV.